ElZho/Translate-from-old-russian-language.Seq2seq-model./README.md

 2. preprocessing.py
 3. Seq2Seq_translation_final.ipynb  -  *this is work with old Slavinic -  Russian corpus*
 4. Seq2Seq_translation_final_large_dataset.ipynb - *this work with English - Russian corpus*
+5. Seq2Seq_translation_final_scheduler.ipynb -  *this notebook is with using scheduler*

 In this upgrate model I try to realize: